gocardless/theatre/README.md

 2. Each category of Kubernetes extension has a well defined implementation pattern
 3. Writing meaningful tests is easy, with minimal boilerplate

+## API Groups

+Theatre provides various extensions to vanilla Kubernetes.
+These extensions are groups under API groups, all of which exist on the `*.crd.gocardless.com` domain.

+### RBAC

+Collection of utilities to extend the default Kubernetes RBAC resources.
+These CRDs are motivated by real-world use cases when using Kubernetes with an organisation that using GSuite, and which frequently onboards new developers.

+- `DirectoryRoleBinding` supports Google groups in `RoleBinding`s

+### Workloads

+Extends core workload resources with new CRDs.
+This functionality can be expected to create pods, deployments, etc.

+- `Console` a one-shot job created by a human operator from a `ConsoleTemplate`
+- `ConsoleTemplate` specifies how `Console` pods should be created, and who has access to create them

+### Vault

+Utilities for interacting with Vault.
+Primarily used to inject secret material into pods by use of annotations.

+- `envconsul-injector.vault.crd.gocardless.com` webhook for injecting theatre
+  utilities that pull secrets from Vault

 ## Getting Started

 Theatre assumes developers have several tools installed to ensure their